cargostart/CargoStart-APIs-2/content/en/startcity/Phases/L2/Examples/UC6/_index.md

 LAST
 ```

-> in this case the ..AG.. tag specify the FFCode as "CSF"
+> in this case the ..AG.. tag specifies the FFCode as "CSF"